JohanesB/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 task 3: strspn - a function that gets the length of a prefix substring. task 4: strpbrk - a function that searches a string for any of a set of bytes. task 5: strstr - char *_strstr(char *haystack, char *needle);
+task 6: Chess is mental torture - a function that prints the chessboard.